Skip to main content

 Scaling Strategy: Use autoscaling for dynamic workloads and manual scaling for predictable, steady-state workloads.

-Autoscaling Workers
+Autoscaling Workers (HPA)

 worker: